paperspacecraft/buildmon/README.md

 When in the *settings.xml* file, specify *buildmon.mustContainHtml*.

-**mustContainText** - an alternative that is much like the *mustContainHtml* but just searches for a plain text.
+**mustContainText** - an alternative that is much like the *mustContainHtml* but just searches for plain text.
 Can be used, e.g., when the endpoint is not an HTML page but a JSON.

 When in the *settings.xml* file, specify *buildmon.mustContainText*.